ministryofjustice/data-engineering-airflow/README.md

 ## Notes

-Tags set on a managed node group are note automatically propagated to the provisioned autoscaling group and consquently are not applied to EC2 instances created by the autoscaling group.
+Tags set on a managed node group are not automatically propagated to the provisioned autoscaling group and consquently are not applied to EC2 instances created by the autoscaling group.